Programme is subject to change. Please check back regularly for updates on sessions and the speakers.

 Innovation is key to promoting economic growth, ensuring competitiveness and providing new job opportunities and prosperity.
 An increasing number of countries invest in effective innovation ecosystems that hold promise of systematic build-up of entrepreneurship in line with transition requirements by investing in education, incubation, accelerators, venture cap, innovation and impact networks.
 Questions 1) What are examples and success recipes for world-class innovation ecosystems?
 2) Who is best placed to nurture, and what role should government take in developing such innovation ecosystems?
 3) What is the role of international collaboration in the delivery of such ecosystems?

 98% of electricity supply directly depends on access to water.
 Water stress and competition for water resources are increasing and expose energy systems to new vulnerability.
 Technology choice, coordinated regional water planning, internal water pricing, and innovative insurance models are among the solutions implemented to adapt to a more water constrained future.
-This session explores which regions are most affected by the energy-water-food challenge, and the technologies, innovative solutions and policies required to support the management of the nexus.
+1) Which regions are most affected by the energy-water-food nexus challenge and what are some of the visible consequences?
+2) What are the technologies and innovative solutions that help manage the nexus?
+3) What are required policies to support the management of the nexus?

 Progressing the vision for regional integration